asharma391/Green-Meter/README.md

 ## How we built it

 We developed Green Meter as a Chrome extension using JavaScript, HTML, and CSS.
-We integrated the ElectricityMaps API for real-time carbon intensity data and used the standard 0.81 kWh/GB energy-to-data ratio to calculate the electricity usage for data transfer.
+We integrated the ElectricityMaps API for real-time carbon intensity data based on the user's geographic country location and used the standard 0.81 kWh/GB energy-to-data ratio to calculate the electricity usage for data transfer.
 The extension updates dynamically to reflect the user's browsing session.

 ## Challenges we ran into